laristra/portage/doc/main_page.md

 # Welcome to portage!   {#mainpage}

-portage is a framework that computational physics applications can use to build a highly customized, hybrid parallel (MPI+X) conservative remapping library for transfer of field data between meshes, between particles, and between meshes and particles.
+Portage is a framework that computational physics applications can use to build a highly customized, hybrid parallel (MPI+X) conservative remapping library for transfer of field data between meshes, between particles, and between meshes and particles.